michigan-balloon-recovery/dev/README.txt

 	- Referenced by other functions
 	- Determine which station(s) is(are) closest to the given latitude and longitude

+- get_stations(longitude, latitude, max_distance)
+    - Referenced by other functions
+    - Determine which stations are within max_distance of given latitude and longitude

+- get_station_data(stations, args)
+    - Referenced by other functions

 - read_rap(file,args,IsNam)
 	- Referenced by other functions
 	- Reads RAP file